Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Recurrence relations for in even characteristic

 This reformulation leads us to making the following definition. \begin{dfn} Let $\sim_g$ be the relation on $Q_g$ given by $(h,f)\sim_g(h,f+hl+l^2)$ if $l$ is a polynomial of degree at most $g+1$.
 This is an equivalence relation and since $(h,f)=(h,f+hl+l^2)$ if and only if $l=0$ or $l=h$, the number of elements of each equivalence class $[(h,f)]_g$ is $q^{g+2}/2$.
 If $(h,f) \in P_g \subset Q_g$ then $[(h,f)]_g \subset P_g$ and we get an induced equivalence relation on $P_g$ which we also denote $\sim_g$. \end{dfn}

 We will now construct all $\sim_g$ equivalence classes of elements of $Q_g$ in terms of the $\sim_i$ equivalence classes of the elements in $P_i$, where $i$ is between $-1$ and $g$.
-This is the counterpart of factoring a polynomial into a square-free part and a squared part as we did in the case of odd characteristic.
+This is the counterpart of factoring a polynomial into a square-free part and a squared part in the case of odd characteristic.

 \begin{dfn} For $z:=[(h,f)]_i \in P_i/\sim_i$ let $V_z$ be the set of all equivalence classes $[(mh,m^2f)]_{g}$ in $Q_g$ for all monic polynomials $m$ of degree at most $g-i$.
 This is well defined since if $(h_1,f_1) \sim_i (h_2,f_2)$ then $(mh_1,m^2f_1) \sim_g (mh_2,m^2f_2)$. \end{dfn}